Starry326/ccc_2020/README.md

 4. the restful api frame **http://127.0.0.1:5001/starry_app/gain_data/<region name>** region [nsw, vic, tas, wd, sa, nt, act, qld]

+### whether there are some relations bwtween age distribution and keywords 'bar'&'nightclub'
 ### can only run flaskPart.py to test the program! the address will be 127.0.0.1:5000